mattcoler/mattcoler.github.io/Research.md

 ---

 # Research
-This page outlines ongoing research and provides some examples of output related to each theme.
+This page outlines ongoing research and provides a selection of related output.
 A complete overview of publications can be found on my [CV](/coler-cv.pdf).
 See also my [OrcID](https://orcid.org/0000-0002-7631-5063).

 ## Voice Technology
 1. Speech recognition: detecting pathology from voice with Vass Verkhodanova (PhD student)